gulpjs/liftoff/README.md

 #### opts.configName

-Sets the name of the configuration file liftoff will attempt to find.
+Sets the name of the configuration file Liftoff will attempt to find.
 Case-insensitive.

 Type: `String`
 Default: `null`